When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 Tui is offering a lateral flow, also known as an antigen test, that you can take before your trip and a PCR test you’ll take a couple of days after your return, including delivery, for just £20.

-Some countries will still require a pre-departure PCR test but even that only brings the total package for ‘green list’ countries up to £60 – much cheaper than we’ve seen elsewhere.
+Some countries will still require a pre-departure PCR test but even that only brings the total package for ‘green list’ countries up to £60 – still cheaper than we’ve seen elsewhere.
 Test packages for ‘amber list’ countries, where more tests are needed, will be more expensive.

 What type of test do I need, PCR or lateral flow?